-Make lifestyle choices which enable you to give of your best in your studies, and enhance your life experiences.
+Make lifestyle choices which enable you to give your best in your studies, and enhance your life experiences.

 An OP Wellbeing advisor can be available to help you at short notice, is accessible to students and staff for teaching advice, and offers a number of support groups and workshops.

 Find the Health and Wellbeing contact details you need, where ever you may be studying at OP.